omkarmoghe/portable_expressions/README.md

 This is an oversimplified example to illustrate the kind of code you can write when your logic or procedure is **stateless** and **portable**.
 In your application, the inputs and procedure may come from different sources.

-We demonstrated arithmetic in our example, but the `operator` can be _any Ruby method_ that the `operands` respond to, which means your `Expressions` can do a lot more than just add or multiply numbers.
+We demonstrated arithmetic here, but the `operator` can be _any Ruby method_ that the `operands` respond to, which means your `Expressions` can do a lot more than just add or multiply numbers.

 See [example use cases](#example-use-cases) for more ideas.